ricardo1470/holbertonschool-csharp/0x04-csharp-exceptions/README.md

 ---

 ## License
-*`Linear Algebra` is open source and therefore free to download and use without permission.*
+*`0x04.
+C #: excepciones` is open source and therefore free to download and use without permission.*

 <a href="url"><img src="https://www.holbertonschool.com/holberton-logo.png" align="middle" width="100" height="30"></a>